digital-asset/daml/docs/source/ops/connect/auth0.rst

 At this point you should be able to verify, using the curl command from the "Quick Start" tab of the M2M application, that you get a token.
-You should also be able to check that that token has the expected claims.
+You should also be able to check that the token has the expected claims.
 You can do that by piping the result of the curl command through:

 .. code-block:: bash